andrico1234/personal-blog/content/blog/006-versioning-and-publishing-getting-your-UI-library-into-your-users-hands.md

 featured: images/launch-by-margaux-bellott.jpg
 ---

 > This article is part 6 of the "The dilemmas you'll face when creating a web component library" series.
-If this is the first article in the series you've come across, I'd recommend [giving the instructions a read](/000-the-dilemmas-you'll-face-when-creating-a-web-component-library) first.
+If this is the first article in the series you've come across, I'd recommend [giving the introduction a read](/000-the-dilemmas-you'll-face-when-creating-a-web-component-library) first.

 ![Rocket ready for launch](images/launch-by-margaux-bellott.jpg "Photo by [Margaux Bellott](https://unsplash.com/@mxrgo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)")